 5. Then, you will be prompted to install the remaining nextcloud components.
 Follow the instructions on the screen.
 It might take several minutes for nextcloud to install everything

-8. You can now access your Nextcloud installation by going to `https://<HOSTNAME>.<TAILNET_NAME>.ts.net` in your browser.
-Login with `admin` and the password you copied in the previous step.
+7. You can now access your Nextcloud installation by going to https://<HOSTNAME>.<TAILNET_NAME>.ts.net in your browser.
+Login with admin and the password you copied in the previous step.

-10. You are all set!
-You can now access your Nextcloud installation from anywhere in the world using the Tailscale, with HTTPS enabled
+9. You are all set!
+You can now access your Nextcloud installation from anywhere in the world using the Tailscale, with HTTPS enabled NextCloud dashboard

 2. Scroll down, there will be a backup section.
 You can set a path where you want to store your backups.
 This should generally be an external drive or network location mounted on your NixOS system.
-Once you input the path, follow the instructions on-screen.![[Screenshot 2024-07-11 at 19.24.07.png]]
+Once you input the path, follow the instructions on-screen.
+NextCloud backup section

 3. Each time you want to backup, you can go to the admin panel and click on the backup button.
 Please note that all containers will be stopped during the backup process, so it is recommended to do this during off-peak hours.

-> *Psst!* By the way, this Nextcloud setup uses Borg backup for its backups.
-If you want to deepen your knowledge of this handy backup tool, check out this guide: [[Making backups with Borg]]
+Learn more Psst!
+By the way, this Nextcloud setup uses Borg backup for its backups.
+If you want to deepen your knowledge of this handy backup tool, check out this guide: Making backups with Borg

 Under this setup, data will be stored in docker volumes.
 To find out, run this command to see the volumes.